Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 To introduce the concept for the device we consider the geometry shown in Fig. \ref{fig:resonator_broken}(a), that consists of a ring side-coupled to an access waveguide.
 The ring has a radius $R$ and is constructed from a single-mode waveguide of width $w$ and permittivity $\varepsilon_r$.
 The access waveguide uses a design which is identical to the waveguide used to construct the ring.
-We assume that the device is invariant in the $z$-direction and focus on a pair of degenerate CW and CCW modes with frequencies $\omega_{\text{CW}} = \omega_{\text{CCW}} = \omega_1$ and angular momentum $\pm q_1$, as shown in Fig. \ref{fig:resonator_broken}(b).
+We assume that the device is invariant in the $z$-direction and focus on a pair of degenerate clockwise and counter-clockwise modes with frequency $\omega_1$ and angular momentum $\pm q_1$, as shown in Fig. \ref{fig:resonator_broken}(b).
 The ring is coupled to the access waveguide and a radiation loss channel with a rate of $\gamma_1$ and $\gamma_r$, respectively, and is designed to be critically coupled, e.g. $\gamma_1 = \gamma_r$.

-For a static ring without modulation, the critical coupling condition causes a signal entering the access waveguide in both the \textit{forward} or \textit{backward} directions at a frequency $\omega = \omega_1$ to be completely coupled to the radiation channel.
+For a static ring without modulation, the critical coupling condition causes a signal entering the access waveguide in both the \textit{forward} or \textit{backward} directions at a frequency $\omega = \omega_1$ to be completely disspiated into the radiation channel.
 In other words, there is no transmission from port 1 to port 2 (and vice-versa) on resonance.
-When the ring is dynamically modulated with a time-dependence given by (\ref{eq:eps_ring_indirect}), an angular momentum satisfying $q = -2q_1$, and a uniform modulation profile in the radial direction of the ring, the degeneracy between the CW and CCW modes is broken \cite{sounas_angularmomentumbiased_2014}.
+When the ring is dynamically modulated with a time-dependence given by (\ref{eq:eps_ring_indirect}), an angular momentum satisfying $q = -2q_1$, and a uniform modulation profile across the waveguid in the radial direction of the ring, the degeneracy between the clockwise (CW) and counter-clockwise (CCW) modes is broken \cite{sounas_angularmomentumbiased_2014}.
 Under such dynamic modulation, the modes have Floquet eigenfrequencies $\omega_{\text{CW}} = \omega_1 - \delta\omega/2$ and $\omega_{\text{CCW}} = \omega_1 + \delta\omega/2$, where